luisguzmanM/corp-vision/README.md

 # Corp Vision - Website

-This is a practice project to improve my skills with 🛠 HTML, CSS (Flexbox, Grid, Sass, BEM) and Basic JavaScript 🛠
+This is a practice project to improve my skills with 🛠 HTML, CSS (Flexbox, Grid, Sass, BEM) 🛠

 [DEMO](https://luisguzmanm.github.io/corp-vision/).